Lake Constance train ferries: Early history

 The railway companies could initially only be connected with each other over the lake, since the Lake Constance Belt Railway (Bodenseegürtelbahn) on the German side was only built between 1867 and 1901 (in several stages).
 A line to Bregenz in Austria and continuing to Switzerland was only completed with the opening of the line to Bregenz on 24 October 1872.
 Until then passengers travelling to Switzerland had to continue over Lake Constance on a ship.
 The goods arriving by train were loaded at the final stations onto steamers (at that time combined cargo and passenger ships) or towed barges and at the destination they were reloaded onto the freight wagons of another railway company.
-The use of train ferries could reduce these transhipment processes.
+The use of train ferries could reduce these transshipment processes.
 With the opening of the Swiss Gotthard Tunnel, the rail route over Lake Constance came to have great importance for all the railway companies.

 Train ferry traffic

 At first, the emerging train ferry traffic used barges that were towed by steamers.
 Two parallel tracks were laid on the decks of the barges, each of which could accommodate up to eight wagons.
 Loading and unloading had to proceed in stages, because the complete unloading of only one of the two parallel tracks would have caused the barge to lean so much that the remaining wagons would have fallen into the lake.
 The barges were towed across the lake either by a passenger steamer or a dedicated tug.